aeternity/tutorials/sophia-oracle-introduction.md

  **A few things to pay attention to here:**

 * the function is `stateful`.
 This means that it will modify the state of the contract.
-Since the function doesn't have an entrypoint keyword prefixed to it, it cannot only be called within the contract itself.
+Since the function doesn't have an entrypoint keyword prefixed to it, it can only be called within the contract itself.
 * the return type of the function is `oracle(string, string)`, this way we are saying that the `Oracle.register` call in this function will return an oracle of that type.
 Alternatively, `Oracle.register(Contract.address, 10, RelativeTTL(200)) : oracle(string, string)` could be used instead, if we wanted to avoid the use of a separate function for registering the oracle.
 * the `Oracle.register` function normally takes 4 parameters, one of them being optional.
 The optional parameter is a signature that proves that the contract may register the provided address as an oracle operator, but since we are going to be registering the contract itself (having `Contract.address` as the first parameter), we don't need to provide that signature.